Lunenburg English: History

 Lunenburg was founded in 1753.
 Troops from Braunschweig-Lüneburg settled in Nova Scotia as well as many Germans, some Swiss and French (from Montbéliard).
-In addition, between 1759 and 1768 around 8000 New Englanders settled in Nova Scotia as well and also had a great influence upon the dialect in the county.
+In addition, around 8,000 New Englanders settled in Nova Scotia between 1759 and 1768; they also had a great influence upon the dialect in the county.

 Although German emigrants at this time were mostly from the Electoral Palatinate and Württemberg, the town Lüneburg where the name originates from was in the Electorate of Brunswick-Lüneburg.
 That might be caused by some German veterans who had been in the King's service.
 During the early years of the settlement German, French, and English were all spoken privately and in church.
 However, French died out first, while German prevailed longer.
 The majority of the Lunenburg settlers belonged either to Lutheranism or Calvinism.
 Several Lutheran churches used German for sermons and received German-speaking clergy from Germany or Pennsylvania, United States, until the end of the 19th century.
 Thus, the Lutheran church helped to preserve the language in public use.

 German was more commonly used in the countryside than in the town itself.
 Most families who used German in the town were engaged in farming or simple labour.
 It is no longer spoken in the town.
 The ninth census of Canada, in 1951, revealed that 15,531 out of 33,183 of the population in Lunenburg show a German ethnic background.
 However, only 78 residents, all of whom presumably came from the oldest generation, listed German as their mother tongue.

 Pronunciation in Lunenburg county "is known to be the only mainland White Canadian community to be non-rhotic."
 That shibboleth, however, cannot be traced back to influence from German since in the 18th century, it was highly rhotic.
 However, New England speech is non-rhotic, and one suggestion is that the New Englanders who settled seven or eight years after the non-English-speaking Foreign Protestants taught them English and so they greatly influenced the dialect.